 - Eat the right foods in the right amounts.
 This involves determining YOUR optimal caloric intake and balance of the macronutrients fat, protein and carbohydrates.
-While ketogenic diets have become wildly popular, they are not a panacea.
+While ketogenic diets and intermittent fasting have become wildly popular, they are not a panacea.
 The best bang for your nutritional buck is to adopt an anti-inflammatory diet style high in nutrient dense whole foods.

 Exercise just doesn’t matter…